pluggdapps/pluggdapps/README.rst

   * sub-command to start web-server.
   * implement new sub-commands, outside pluggdapps package, as plugins.

+* define framework by specifying interfaces.
+Implement them as pluggable components.
 * web application framework.

   * web framework, when used with tayra template language, provide a plugin